PatCeriale/HarvardCS50x/ScratchApp/README.md

 # Scratch App

-This is week 0 assignment for Harvard's CS50x Computer Science course:
+This is the assignment for week 0 of Harvard's CS50x Computer Science course.

-Bob the Bat Scratch App: https://scratch.mit.edu/projects/415762721/
+> **Bob the Bat Scratch App**: https://scratch.mit.edu/projects/415762721/